ozibozkurt/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 Explain why line 4 and line 6 output different numbers.

+There are two variables called x, inside is local, outside is global variables.

 ## Question 2

 Take a look at the following code: